AdobeDocs/audience-manager.de-DE/help/using/api/dcs-intro/dcs-api-reference/dcs-keys.md

   </tr>
   <tr>
    <td colname="col1"> <p><code> p_</code> </p> </td>
-   <td colname="col2"> <p>Private, kundendefinierte Attribute. </p> <p> Das DCS akzeptiert Ihre eigenen privaten Daten, wenn der Schlüssel über ein <code> p_</code> präfix verfügt.
+   <td colname="col2"> <p>Private, kundendefinierte Attribute. </p> <p> The DCS accepts your own, private data when the key has a <code> p_</code> prefix.
 Private Daten werden für die Eigenschaftenauswertung verwendet, werden aber nicht in unserem System protokolliert oder gespeichert.
-Angenommen, Sie haben eine Eigenschaft, die als <code> Kunden = p_ age &lt; 25</code> definiert ist, und Sie geben <code> p_ age = 23</code> in einen Ereignisaufruf ein.
-Anhand dieser Bedingungen qualifiziert sich der Benutzer, der die altersbasierten Qualifizierungskriterien erfüllt, für die Eigenschaft, jedoch wird das Schlüssel-Wert-Paar abgelegt, nachdem <span class="keyword"> Audience Manager</span> die Anforderung erhält und nicht protokolliert wurde. </p> </td>
+For example, lets say you have a trait defined as <code> customers = p_age&lt;25</code> and you pass in <code> p_age=23</code> in an event call.
+Given these conditions, the user who meets the age-based qualification criteria qualifies for the trait, but the key-value pair is dropped after <span class="keyword"> Audience Manager</span> receives the request and is not logged. </p> </td>
   </tr>
  </tbody>
 </table>

-## d_ Attribute {#d-attributes}
+## d_ Attributes {#d-attributes}

-Alle diese sind optional, es sei denn, eine Antwort von [!UICONTROL DCS].
-Wenn Sie [!UICONTROL DCS] eine Antwort zurückgeben `d_rtbd=json` möchten, müssen Sie dies tun.
+All of these are optional, unless you want a response from the [!UICONTROL DCS].
+If you want the [!UICONTROL DCS] to return a response, then `d_rtbd=json` is required.

 <table id="table_FCCE4F9D796648899772A191981EFDE6">
  <thead>